Interview with Orla Smith, Executive Editor of Seventh Row

 I was happy to see Greta Gerwig redeem Amy, but I am firmly team Jo.

-You're doing the podcast, writing e-books and articles, editing ... it sounds like you have a lot going on simultaneously.
+You're doing the podcast, writing e-books and articles, editing...
+It sounds like you have a lot going on simultaneously.
 Is there any one area of film criticism or a particular genre that you like to focus on?
 Is horror your niche?

-Our horror e-book came about a year and a half ago because we realized that there wasn't enough horror criticism on our site.
+Our horror e-book came out about a year and a half ago because we realized that there wasn't enough horror criticism on our site.
 Horror is actually my favorite genre of film.
 I go to the cinema to feel things, and I think horror is probably the most intense emotion.
-A great horror film is like candy to me, but it's very hard to do right ... and there's a dearth of good horror films that get mainstream attention.
-This might be why we didn't have as much for criticism on our site as I would have liked.
+A great horror film is like candy to me, but it's very hard to do right... and there's a dearth of good horror films that get mainstream attention.
+This might be why we didn't have as much criticism on our site as I would have liked.

 In general, the great thing about Seventh Row is that if you write for us, you're not assigned movies.
 If I go to a festival, there's nothing specific that I have to cover.
 I try to watch as much as possible, and then I write about any movie that inspires me.
 What excites me most about festivals -- whether big like TIFF or smaller like FGBFF -- is the opportunity to find films that nobody is talking about but that are amazing.
 There's such a joy in going really deep on those films and convincing people that this is what they should spend their time seeing.
 A particular genre of film would be hard to pin down.
 We've always had conversations about what makes a Seventh Row film.
 From our perspective, it's just whatever inspires us.